-PMI's chapter in Japan was first established in 1998 as the PMI established in 1998 as the PMI Tokyo Chapter and was later renamed to PMI Japan Chapter in 2009.
+PMI's chapter in Japan was first established in 1998 as the PMI

+Tokyo Chapter and was later renamed to PMI Japan Chapter in 2009.
 The chapter operates with a number of stakeholders for the purposes of promoting and advancing the knowledge of project management.
 PMI Japan Chapter organizes various events, Communities of Volunteers (CoVs) and offers books related to the field of Project Management.
 PMI Japan Chapter's activities are supported by members, volunteers as well as corporate sponsors and are designed to promote the practice of project management, program management, and portfolio management.